shigu490/Shagis-chat-app/README.md

 - All data is stored in plain text files for simplicity
 - User passwords are stored in plain text (not recommended for production use)
 - The bash version uses full date calculation for the deletion cooling period
+- The macOS version includes special date handling compatible with the Mac date command
 - The Windows batch version uses a simplified approach for date handling

+## Platform Compatibility

+- **Windows**: Fully compatible using the batch script (SocialBatch.bat)
+- **Linux**: Fully compatible using the bash script (SocialBatch.sh)
+- **macOS**: Fully compatible using the Mac-optimized bash script (SocialBatch_Mac.sh)

+The macOS version includes special date handling functions that work with the macOS date command, which has different syntax from the Linux date command.
+This ensures the account deletion cooling-off period works correctly on all platforms.